 They have detailed monthly reports that you can refer to when you want to know what are the top Facebook pages or Twitter brand profiles in your country or industry.

-They occasionally share infographics based on their social media statistics.
+They occasionally share infographics based on their social media statistics and numbers.

 Access: Signup required via your Facebook account.
 The blog is free to read.